shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-banners-on-android.md

 and gender, as well as whether an ad click should open the device's native browser.

+> [!NOTE]
-Note: As best practices :
+> As best practices :

-- All SDK methods must be called on the main thread.
+> - All SDK methods must be called on the main thread.
-- `activityOnDestroy()` must be called for the BannerAdView that is expected to be destroyed.
+> - `activityOnDestroy()` must be called for the BannerAdView that is expected to be destroyed.

 ``` pre
 // Android: Java to show a banner ad